OverCat2000/notes/Data Ethics/importance of data protection.md

 ## Summary of GDPR

-it establishes obligations for businesses
+it establishes obligations for businesses and provide **rights** for citizen.